This post may contain affiliate links. Please read our disclosure.

 The taste is pleasant and I didn’t find it to be sour (which a lot of plain yogurts are).
 I quite enjoyed eating this.

-Like the non-fat Fage, I think this yogurt needs a bit of Stevia, fruit, or granola to be really enjoyable.
+Like the non-fat Fage, I think this yogurt needs a bit of stevia, fruit, or granola to be really enjoyable.
 Also like the non-fat Fage, this yogurt is high in protein (18 grams) and very gentle on blood sugars.

 BUY ON AMAZON

-Oikos Triple Zero Greek Nonfat Yogurt, Peach
+Oikos Triple Zero High Protein Nonfat Greek Yogurt, Peach

 Net carbs: 7 g